nicklog/devliver/docs/README.md

 ## User

 On first call of the website you can create a user.
 Create one and then login.
-The first user becomes an admin and can create more user im necessary.
+The first user becomes an admin and can create more user if necessary.

 ## Clients